 About Michael Gerrish

 I'm also a teacher.
-After a short time in post secondary education, I began teaching in the K-12 environment in the late 1980's.
+After a short time in post secondary education, I began teaching in the K-12 environment in the late 1980's, first in private schools for Learning Different students and later in an alternative and career tech high school.
+I now show up as a classroom "guest".
 When I'm in the classroom, my focus is on the students I teach as well as the colleagues I coach.
 We work together, we communicate; as the work is completed, we grow in our appreciation

 of the gifts we each have brought to barter in the mysterious process we call learning.